ST3 General Surgery / Vascular Surgery Interview Preparation Tips And Application Guidance

 There will be separate interview of General Surgery and Vascular Surgery.

 Before you attend the interview it is very important that you have prepared properly.
-The interview for 2024 induction will be conducted online via QPERCOM.
-It will be a total of 35 minutes interview (Approximately 50 minutes for Vascular Surgery).
+The interview for 2026 induction will be conducted online via QPERCOM.
+It will be a total of approximately 40 minutes interview (Approximately 50 minutes for Vascular Surgery).
 Interviewers panel will comprise of 2 consultants (4 Consultants in Vascular Interview).
 There may be an observer who will not be assessing candidates.
 This may be the Lay Representative who is there in an independent role to assist in the quality assurance of the interview process, or a Consultant who is present to observe and assess the interviewers.
 Senior trainees are also invited to attend to observe.
 They play no part in the assessment.
 There will be a maximum of one observer present at any time.

 The interview will be split into the following sections: